pdimh/batch-hevc-encoder/README.md

 ## Usage

 First, backup your files.
-This script does not intend to overwrite any files, but it has not been tested extensively.
+This script does not intend to overwrite any file, but it has not been tested extensively.
 Currently, the following options are supported: -f, -p, -o -v:

 ```